luxonis/depthai-hardware/docs/source/pages/NG9096litew.rst

 Overview
 ********

-**OAK-1-Lite W** features a **Wide FOV** color sensor and takes the affordability idea and pushes it one step forward.
+**OAK-1 Lite W** features a **Wide FOV** color sensor and takes the affordability idea and pushes it one step forward.
 By having the same AI and CV functionalities as
 :ref:`ng9096w` while being more affordable, it gives you the opportunity to create all sorts of projects.

-OAK-1-Lite W is not a standard USB camera.
+OAK-1 Lite W is not a standard USB camera.
 It is a 4-trillion-operations-per-second AI powerhouse that performs your AI models on-board, so that your host is free to do whatever you need it to do.

 Hardware specifications